Skin Deep (Once Upon a Time): Cultural references

 There are multiple references made to Disney's Beauty and the Beast.
 The chipped tea cup that Belle accidentally drops is a reference to the boy-transformed-teacup Chip from the animated film.
 Also, Rumplestiltskin was referred to as a "beast" by Belle's father.
 Belle's fiancée in the show is named Gaston, the Disney antagonist, and he was turned into a red rose, which featured prominently in the film.
 In addition, most of Belle's clothing in the fantasy world appears to be directly inspired by the Disney film, such as her classic yellow ballgown and her blue-and-white plainclothes.

 Mr. French's flower shop is called "Game of Thorns," a reference to Game of Thrones, a popular fantasy show and book series.
 The name and a logo can be seen on the side of his van at the start of the episode.
 David is seen reading Anna Karenina, another story about an affair that ends tragically.
-In the end of the episode, a reference to One Flew Over the Cuckoo's Nest is shown, when Regina meets a nurse, who looks like Nurse Ratchet and the janitor mopping the floor, a striking resemblance to the Chief in the novel and film adaptation.
+In the end of the episode, a reference to One Flew Over the Cuckoo's Nest is shown, when Regina meets a nurse, who looks like Nurse Ratched and the janitor mopping the floor, a striking resemblance to the Chief in the novel and film adaptation.